 Market Forecast: Mortgage Applications, Existing Home Sales, New Home Sales

-New home sales, or the sales of newly constructed homes, make up about 10% of all real estate transactions.
-New home sales rebounded in June, after three months of declines, up 7% month-over-month to a seasonally adjusted annual rate of 646,000.
-Year-over-year, sales have improved 4.5% from June 2018.
+The new home sales report tracks the sales of newly constructed homes and accounts for about 10% of total residential real estate transactions.
+New home sales fell in February as well, dropping 18.2% month-over-month to hit a seasonally adjusted annual rate of 775,000.
+Year-over-year, new sales rose 8.2%.